-Whistler is one of those places in Canada that I’m always amazed at every time I visit.
-Whether it’s summer or winter, there’s always some type of outdoor activity you can do to enjoy nature.
-Whistler is a natural playground no matter what time of year it is.
+Whistler is one of those places in Canada that I’m always amazed at whenever I visit.
+Whether it’s summer or winter, you can always do some type of outdoor activity to enjoy nature.
+Whistler is a natural playground, no matter what time of year it is.
 While winter tends to be more popular, there are numerous Whistler summer activities.

-I take a family vacation to Whistler every spring and have also been up during every other season throughout the years.
-This was my first time visiting in the summer and I loved being able to stroll through the village without having snow everywhere.
+I take a family vacation to Whistler every spring and have also been every other season throughout the years.
+This was my first time visiting in the summer, and I loved being able to stroll through the village without having snow everywhere.

 Whether you’re spending a long weekend from Seattle here or looking for a quick weekend getaway from Vancouver, Whistler is the place to go during the summer.
 Here are some of the best things to do in Whistler in the summer.

 The Scandinave Spa is one of the more amazing things to do in Whistler in the summer.
 They have various pools where you go in several cycles of dipping in a cold pool, spending 10-15 minutes in a hot pool, and then relaxing.

 There are also saunas, steam rooms, and outdoor sanctuary areas to relax in.
 You can also schedule a massage to round out your day there.
 What I love most about this spa is you’re encouraged not to talk to anyone else, and phones aren’t allowed.
 This means you can do nothing but truly relax in nature.

 One of the newer Whistler summer activities is the Vallea Lumina light show, which takes place at night in the forest.
 It’s an interactive light show that tells a story as you walk along the route you’ll want to check out during your weekend in Whistler.